sourcefrog/cargo-mutants/book/src/filter_mutants.md

 # Filtering functions and mutants

-You can also filter mutants by name, using the `--re` and `--exclude-re` command line options and the corresponding `examine_re` and `exclude_re` config file options.
+You can filter mutants by name, using the `--re` and `--exclude-re` command line options and the corresponding `examine_re` and `exclude_re` config file options.

 These options are useful if you want to run cargo-mutants just once, focusing on a subset of functions or mutants.

-These options filter mutants by the full name of the mutant, which includes the function name, file name, and a description of the change, as shown in list.
+These options filter mutants by the full name of the mutant, which includes the function name, file name, and a description of the change, as shown in the output of `cargo mutants --list`.

 For example, one mutant name might be: